-Remember that keeping too many special items lessens the importance and significance of each item, as they get overwhelmed and lost because there are simply too many things.
-But choosing to keep only the very important, most special items, means you can highlight, appreciate and value them more.
+But choosing to keep only the very important, most special items, means you can highlight, appreciate and value those things more.

 With this in mind, honestly assess how important or sentimental an item is.
 If it’s really important to you, can you find a way to repurpose, display or use it in your home?
-If you don’t want to repurpose, use or display it, do you really need to keep it?
+If you don’t want to repurpose, use or display it, does it deserve a spot within your limit of sentimental items?